CS4613/Wolflife/README.md

 Testimonials about the influence of Wolflife among the Arkansas State Campus.

 # Implementation:
-The app will be implemented using Xamarin Forms which is a crossplatform library the uses C# and XAML to build the app.
+The app will be implemented using Xamarin Forms which is a crossplatform library the uses C# and XAML.

 The app will be placed on the Google play store but not that Apple store.